yamagata-developers-society/blog/src/content/stateful-components-vanilla-js.md

 }
 ```

-Now, when we increment our count past 10, the color of the text will automatically change, without having to do any extra DOM manipulation wacky jQuery stuff.
+Now, when we increment our count past 10, the color of the text will automatically change, without having to do any extra DOM queries or wacky jQuery stuff.

 ## Conclusion